minetest-mods-camp/lucky_block/README.md

 - 0.8 - Added wishing well with random block drops
 - 0.9 - Tweak item drops, add replacements to schematics, tidy wishing well code
 - 1.0 - Added ability for custom lucky blocks to use their own block list
+- 1.1 - Spawning mobs can now select randomly from a table or single string

 Lucky Blocks: 253 (depending on mods enabled)